Easy Strawberries n’ Cream Phyllo Shells

 😆 …All kidding aside…it has been a fridge staple growing up.
 And if you have kids or are pregnant, it’s a MUST!
 This was my late night go-to preggo snack….with a cold glass of milk!!

-Anyway…All you do is mix together some jam with whipped cream cheese, a lil’ vanilla, a lil’ powdered sugar and boom!
+Anyway…All you do is mix together some jam with some WHIPPED cream cheese, a lil’ vanilla, a lil’ powdered sugar and boom!
 A no-bake cheesecake dessert in a fancy phyllo (or filo) cup that will satisfy any husband’s (or guest’s) sweet tooth in no time AND with only 5 ingredients!
 Whisk drop.

-Have you tried my other super quick dessert, Raw Cookie Dough Bites!?
+BTW, have you tried my other super quick dessert, Raw Cookie Dough Bites!?

 15 cups for $3.50